 AmazonBasics Backpack for SLR/DSLR – This is a slightly smaller camera backpack that still has a host of attachment points on the outside.

 It’s hard to find specific items in this category to recommend.
 Wearing a fanny pack sticks out in most places as they just aren’t all that popular.

-The main things to remember when choosing an EDC bag is to keep it subtle and make sure you can carry everything you need in it.
+The main things to remember when choosing the best EDC bag for you is to keep it subtle and make sure you can carry everything you need in it.
 A flashy bag that draws a ton of attention isn’t a good idea.

-Also, remember that if you’re choosing an EDC bag from manufacturers of tactical gear that you’re likely to attract attention from trained personnel and other preppers.
+Also, remember that if you’re trying to choose the best EDC bag from manufacturers of tactical gear that you’re likely to attract attention from trained personnel and other preppers.
 This isn’t necessarily a bad thing, but it can be in certain situations.